towolf/towolf.github.com/docs/PsychFiles/PsychSaveAsEps.markdown

 "creator" of the eps file is set to Microsoft Word, so double-clicking it will open it as a Word document containg the image.

-I suggest you use the $25 shareware Macintosh application EPS¥Factory to add a PICT preview to your file, based on the postscript already there.
-You can download EPS¥Factory from web http://www.artage.com/pages/products/products.html
+I suggest you use the $25 shareware Macintosh application EPS Factory to add a PICT preview to your file, based on the postscript already there.
+You can download EPS Factory from web http://www.artage.com/pages/products/products.html
 \(The old freeware ps2eps is incompatible with Mac OS 8.6 and 9, alas.\) The PICT preview will make the image will look approximately right on